Editor's note: This post has been updated in November 2025 for comprehensiveness.

 If compressed air is used directly in your product or processes, it's even more critical to remove moisture, and the byproducts moisture produces (bacteria, rust, and debris).

 Think about a paint booth or food processing plant, both of which relies heavily on compressed air tools.
-The rust and bacteria that make their way through the airlines will greatly decrease the paint's finishing qualities and cause health concerns for the food processing plant.
+The rust and bacteria that make their way through the air lines will greatly decrease the paint's finishing qualities and cause health concerns for the food processing plant.
 Even places that use small blasts of air from blowguns to clean parts and products will not want to subject them to moist air carrying mold and rust.

-Bacterial growth
+Bacterial Growth

-There is one thing that all bacteria and microorganisms need to thrive... moisture.
 When this is introduced, your pneumatic lines become breeding grounds for mold and bacteria.
 This accumulation will ultimately gunk up your system to reduce your airflow, as well as become a potential health and safety concern for those in contact with the system or end product!

 But there is good news!
 These issues are preventable, and we will discuss the best practices to keep your compressed air system free from water.

-As we've learned, moisture in your compressed airlines can be a huge problem.
+As we've learned, moisture in your compressed air lines can be a huge problem.
 So here are some of the best ways you can prevent moisture build-up in the first place.

 Air compressor tanks often contain a drain at the bottom to release collected water.
 Make sure you drain your air compressor regularly, especially during the warm months when it will accumulate faster.
 Remember, more demand will require more frequent draining.